 Online learning holds a number of benefits to students.
 Some work better in an independent environment at a different pace than in-person classes offer.
 Additionally, many times, individuals in an MFT program already have a full-time job or other responsibilities such as a family.
 Online programs are often designed with this type of student in mind – one that needs a flexible learning environment.
 Many institutions in the state of Texas offer some variation of online learning even after COVID, whether it is fully online or hybrid.
 With that, three institutions have continued to offer 100% online MFT programs to students in the state.
 The following MFT programs are offered fully online:

-- Houston Baptist University – Master of Marriage and Family Therapy Online
+- Houston Christian University – Master of Marriage and Family Therapy Online

 - Abilene Christian University – Online Master of Marriage and Family Therapy